-In general, both heuristics tend to have higher errors compared to the ML-based methods.
-One potential reason for this could be that the WebRTC frame rate is reported after accounting for additional application-level delays such as jitter buffer delay which are not observable directly from the network traffic.
-The ML-based methods trained on application-level ground truth can potentially calibrate their prediction to account for such mismatch while this is simply not possible for the two heuristics.
+In general, both heuristics tend to have higher errors than ML-based methods.
+One potential reason for this could be that the WebRTC frame rate is reported after accounting for additional application-level delays, such as jitter buffer delays, which are not observable directly from the network traffic.
+The ML-based methods trained on application-level ground truth can potentially calibrate their prediction to account for such mismatch, while that is not possible for the two heuristics.

-Interestingly, the errors for the \ipml method have similar distribution as \rtpml. \textit{This indicates that IP/UDP headers can estimate frame rate with comparable accuracy to RTP headers}.
-The \ipnonml, on the other hand, has the highest errors.
-This is surprising as we expect \ipnonml to have similar accuracy as the \rtpnonml.
-We now examine the causes of error for the \ipnonml approach.
+Interestingly, the \ipml method errors have a similar distribution as \rtpml. \textit{This indicates that IP/UDP headers can estimate frame rate with comparable accuracy to RTP headers}.
+In contrast, the \ipnonml has the highest errors.
+This is surprising as we expect the \ipnonml to have similar accuracy as the \rtpnonml.
+We now examine the error causes for the \ipnonml approach.

-\paragraph{Why does the \ipnonml exhibit higher errors?} The \ipnonml relies on the observation that inter-frame packet size difference is larger than intra-frame packet-size difference.
-However, this is not true for few cases:
+\paragraph{Why does the \ipnonml exhibit higher errors?} The \ipnonml relies on the observation that the inter-frame packet size difference is larger than the intra-frame packet size difference.
+However, this is not true for a few cases:

-\paragraph{Case 1.} If two consecutive frames are similar in size, it will end up combining those two frames or frame coalesces.
-We illustrate such a case in Figure~\ref{fig:teams-asgn}.
+\paragraph{Case 1.} If two consecutive frames are similar in size, it will end up combining them.
+We illustrate such a case in Figure~\ref{fig:teams-asgn}.{}

-\paragraph{Case 2.} If the packets within a frame have size difference greater than $\Delta_{size}^{max}$, they will be split into multiple frames.
-We observe this mostly for \meet where a fraction of frames have packets with large intra-frame packet-size difference.
+\paragraph{Case 2.} If the packets within a frame have a size difference greater than $\Delta_{size}^{max}$, they will be split into multiple frames.
+We observe this primarily for \meet, where a fraction of frames have{contains} packets with large intra-frame packet size differences.

 \paragraph{Case 3.} If packets arrive out-of-order, the frames will get interleaved.
-As a result, the heursitic will end up creating false frame bounderies and overestimate the frame rate.
+As a result, the heursitic{heuristic} will create false frame bounderies{boundaries} and overestimate the frame rate.